rikumleppanen/direct-marketing-list/documentation/description.md

 To limit my case further I focus on private customers who have given their emails and/or phone numbers.
 It is possible that customers have given their name and home address as well, but that is not compulsory in order to maintain a list of phone numbers and emails with active marketing consent.

-__Users: Random users who participate for lottery, system and b2c-people__
+__Users: Random Users who participate for lottery, system and b2c-people__

 __Random user__
 - can add his/her contact info: email and/or phone number with corresponding marketing consent
+- (maybe later: can delist himself of herself from the list, thus he or she is transferred to suppression list.)

 __System__
 - validates the contact data given by a random user